Research programs

 Bioengineering

-The aim of our tissue engineering research is to understand the mechanism of craniofacial tissue damage and healing, and develop novel therapeutics to regenerate the hard and soft tissue in dental and craniofacial area.
+The aim of our tissue engineering research is to understand the mechanism of craniofacial tissue damage and healing, and develop novel therapeutics to regenerate the hard and soft tissue in dental and craniofacial areas.

 Oral health services

-The Oral Health Services Research Core partners in strategic initiatives with the university, health system and community to improve and integrate oral health into overall healthcare.
+The Oral Health Services Research Core partners in strategic initiatives with the university, health system and community to improve and integrate oral health into overall health care.
 This is a critical area of research expertise that our school is developing to position ourselves for research and education in oral health services and public health dentistry.